quicwg/multipath/draft-ietf-quic-multipath.md

 the sender must treat a CE marking as a congestion signal on all sending paths.

-A host that is sending over multiple paths to a NULL CID receiver MAY disable ECN marking and send all subsequent packets as Not-ECN capable.
+A host that is sending over multiple paths to a zero-length CID receiver MAY disable ECN marking and send all subsequent packets as Not-ECN capable.

-### Restricted Sending to NULL CID Peer
+### Restricted Sending to Zero-Length CID Peer

-Hosts that are designed to support multipath using multiple number spaces MAY adopt a conservative posture after negotiating multipath support with a peer using NULL CID.
+Hosts that are designed to support multipath using multiple number spaces MAY adopt a conservative posture after negotiating multipath support with a peer using zero-length CID.
 The simplest posture is to elect to only send data on one path at a time, while accepting packets on all acceptable paths.
 In that case:

-* the attribution of packets to path discussed in {{null-cid-loss-and-congestion}}
+* the attribution of packets to path discussed in {{zero-length-cid-loss-and-congestion}}
   are easy to solve because packets are sent on a single path,
-* the ACK Delays are mostly correct,
+* the ACK Delays are correct,
 * the vast majority of ECN marks relate to the current sending path.

 Of course, the hosts will only take limited advantage from the multipath